MEMBRES DE L'EQUIPE

 Originally from the UK, my love of travel and experiencing different cultures has lead me around the world, eventually ending up in the beautiful south of France.
 Working as a clinical research assistant within the Ophthalmology department of the CHU Montpellier I have the opportunity to combine my biomedical training with the experience I have gained working within clinical trials internationally.

-Agathe Roubertie, MD, Prof.
+Agatha Roubertie, MD, Prof.

 Neuropediatrician